lovell/sharp/docs/api.md

 When a `sigma` is provided, performs a slower, more accurate Gaussian blur.
 This typically reduces performance by 25%.

-* `sigma`, if present, is a Number between 0.3 and 1000 representing the approximate blur radius in pixels.
+* `sigma`, if present, is a Number between 0.3 and 1000 representing the sigma of the Gaussian mask, where `sigma = 1 + radius / 2`.

-#### sharpen([radius], [flat], [jagged])
+#### sharpen([sigma], [flat], [jagged])

 When used without parameters, performs a fast, mild sharpen of the output image.
 This typically reduces performance by 10%.

-When a `radius` is provided, performs a slower, more accurate sharpen of the L channel in the LAB colour space.
+When a `sigma` is provided, performs a slower, more accurate sharpen of the L channel in the LAB colour space.
 Separate control over the level of sharpening in "flat" and "jagged" areas is available.
 This typically reduces performance by 50%.

-* `radius`, if present, is an integral Number representing the sharpen mask radius in pixels.
+* `sigma`, if present, is a Number representing the sigma of the Gaussian mask, where `sigma = 1 + radius / 2`.
 * `flat`, if present, is a Number representing the level of sharpening to apply to "flat" areas, defaulting to a value of 1.0.
 * `jagged`, if present, is a Number representing the level of sharpening to apply to "jagged" areas, defaulting to a value of 2.0.